hackclub/hackclub/workshops/rails_notes/README.md

 A **Controller** connects *requests* (like for the `/notes` page) to your *view*, usually referencing a model.
 A Controller has (typically several) actions, which are different ways to interact with the `Note`.
 Here are the standard pages:

 - **index** — like your `index.html` file.
-This page usually lists all/several items (like notes), from which you can tap to open one.
+This page usually lists all the items (like notes), from which you can tap to open one individually.
 URL: `/notes`
 - **show** – a page for an individual item (like a note), shown in full detail.
 URL: `/notes/1`
 - **new** – a page with a form for creating a new record.
 URL: `/notes/new`
 - **edit** – a page for editing a specific record.
 URL: `/notes/1/edit`

+Consider an incoming request for `/notes` in our app.
+The basic lifecycle of the request is like this:

+1. **Router.** The Rails router determines what page the user is looking for.
+These routes are defined in `config/routes.rb`.
+2. **Controller.** The routes reference controllers, like the `NotesController`, and a specific action inside that controller (in this case, `index`).
+Any setup code for that action is run, such as fetching the `Note` objects from the database.
+3. **View.** Finally, Rails renders the view HTML for that controller action.
+This file is located at `app/views/notes/index.html.erb`.

 That was a lot to take in!
-Don't worry if you don't understand it.
-Let's write some code and you'll see where all these pieces fit in.
+Don't worry if you don't understand it all.
+Let's write some code and you'll see where each of these pieces fit in.

 ___

 ## Start your app

-We're building an app for storing notes.
+We're building an app for keeping notes.
 We'll need a `Note` model, the `NotesController` so we can see our notes in our browser, and views for our controller to render.
 That's a lot to write, but Rails can help out!

-Type this command in your console: `rails generate scaffold Note name:text content:text` and press <kbd>return</kbd>.
+Return to the first tab in your terminal (where your server is not running)and run this command: `rails generate scaffold Note name:text content:text`

 Wow!
 That's a lot of things.
 What did we just do?